Multiverse as an ensemble of stable and unstable Universes: Preliminaries: Quantum description of the decay process

 Thus, in general

-where $\it\Gamma$ is the decay rate.
+where ${\it\Gamma}$ is the decay rate.

-Within the quantum theory, similarly as in the classical physics case, the number of particles $N(t)$, which at the time $t$ has been found as a living in the area considered, is equal to the product of the probability, ${\cal P}(t)$, of finding an unstable object in this area at a given instant of time $t$ undecayed (i. e. of the survival probability ${\cal P}(t)$) and the initial number $N_{0}$ of such objects:
+Within the quantum theory, similarly as in the case of the classical physics, the number of unstable particles $N(t)$, which at the time $t$ can be found in the area considered, is equal to the product of the probability, ${\cal P}(t)$, of finding an unstable object undecayed in this area at a given instant of time $t$, (i. e. of the survival probability ${\cal P}(t)$), and the initial number $N_{0}$ of such objects:

-The survival probability ${\cal P}(t)$ (or the decay law) is defined as follows:
+where the survival probability ${\cal P}(t)$ (or the decay law) is defined as follows: